 Your LLC operating agreement and other common law principles supplement a manager or member’s fiduciary responsibilities.
 The Florida Revised LLC Act gives emphasis to the enforceability of an operating agreement, as well as common law principles that relate to fiduciary duties, as supplements to the act.

 With the Florida Revised LLC Act, it is important to designate at formation whether your LLC is to be manager-managed or member-managed.
 The fiduciary responsibilities that guide both manager and member will be determined by this designation.
 Similarly, any limitations on those duties will derive from this designation, as well.
-It is smart practice to have an experienced attorney review your LLC management designation, as well as your company’s operating agreement, to ensure that managers and members are in compliance with the act.
+It is smart practice to have an experienced attorney review your LLC management designation, as well as your company’s operating agreement, to ensure that managers and members are in compliance with the act and you don't forsake any benefits.